Editorial style

 Bullet Points

 They should be consistent in their look and general length, but they may vary in construction.
 They should also be relatively short in length.
-You can add periods to the ends of bullet points if they are full sentences.
+You can add periods at the end if they are full sentences.

 Capitalization